dansysanalyst/powergrid-doc/docs/table/cell-actions-buttons.md

 ![Output](/_media/examples/cell_buttons/toggleable.png)

-::: warning
+::: warning ⚠️ WARNING
  * toggleable requires [Update Data](update-data?id=update-data) method to be configured.
 * This feature is not available when using table.column notation on $primaryKey (E.g., $primaryKey = 'dishes.name').
 :::